tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 to see what it means.

-When people talk about "metadata", they're usually thinking of information that you'd use for cataloging and framing the data rather than stuff on which you would do "data analysis".
+When people talk about "metadata", they're usually thinking of stuff that you'd use for cataloging and framing the data rather than stuff on which you would do "data analysis".
 That is, metadata are things that you would use for styling webpages, titling graphs, and searching datasets,